AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/textEditor/pictures.rst

 Stock photo account
 -------------------

 Omni has an account with `Depositphotos <https://depositphotos.com/>`_.
-See the `shared accounts <https://docs.google.com/document/d/1zdk0Okjp0mDSbiWrcYOotvjizX-H0NO_hifuoRtkjTU/edit>`_ file for login details.
+See the "`Omni Common <https://drive.google.com/drive/u/0/folders/1CW8H5OP9cdzvHRyO7IJR2tKHkBD20jUy>`_ → Shared Accounts" file for login details.

 How to attribute the author?
 ----------------------------